Changes to DNS records

 When to contact TENET

-You’d typically only contact TENET if you want to make changes to your nameservers (e.g. if you retired an old one or created a new one), or if you wanted to change the DNS hosting provider you use.
+You’d typically only contact TENET if you want to make changes to the nameservers hosting your domain (e.g. if you retired an old one or created a new one), or if you wanted to change the DNS hosting provider you use.
 This is known as changing the delegation of your domain.

 You’d also need to contact TENET if the contact information or other in the Registry (and shown in WHOIS) is out-of-date.